engin100/980/labs/lab-5.md

 When calibrating this sensor, we will use our understanding of what 1 G is to our advantage.
 You will need to pay careful attention to the small 3-axis figure printed on the sensor module.
 When the sensor is flat on the table, the Z-axis should be vertical, and the others will be parallel to the table/ground.

-In this orientation, the Z-axis is straight up and down and is therefore experiencing 1G.
+In this orientation, the Z-axis is straight up and down and is therefore experiencing -1G.
 X and Y are both perpendicular to the force of gravity and would be recording 0Gs.
-Rotate your sensor around as needed so that each axis has at least one data-point where it is parallel to the force of gravity, and perpendicular to it.
+If you turn your board upside down, the Z axis should read +1G.
+Rotate your sensor around as needed so that each axis has at least two data-points where it is (anti-)parallel to the force of gravity.

-With this calibration process completed, each axis will have a calibration value of 0 and 1G.
+With this calibration process completed, each axis will have a calibration value of -1G and 1G.
 Record these values in your spreadsheet again, and calculate the calibration curve for each axis.

 ### 4. Putting It All Together